 The Act sets up a consistent system for testing drug and alcohol use in the aviation sector.
 This includes:

-Giving effect to the Act requires a new Rule Part (Part 99).
-The pending rule is now online, along with a Transport Instrument, and an Advisory Circular (AC).
+Giving effect to the Act requires a new Rule Part (Part 99), which is online, along with a Transport Instrument, and an Advisory Circular (AC).

 Civil Aviation Transport Instrument CATI 99.19 DAMP reporting to Director [PDF 170 KB]